eksperimental/get-elixir/README.md

 # get-elixir

-Get any release of the Elixir programming language, without leaving the comfort of your command line.
+Get any release of the **Elixir programming language**, without leaving the comfort of your command line.

 ## About